 documentary and recording projects facilitated by Inferno

-TRACE's Use Your Words event on April 22nd, 2017 focused on the theme of RESILIENCE:
+TRACE's Use Your Words event in April 2017 focused on the theme of RESILIENCE:

 "What is resilience and how do you find yours?"